Map Your Value Chain

 Trado: New technologies to fund fairer, more transparent supply chains

 This report by the Cambridge Institute for Sustainability Leadership showcases the Trado model of sustainability data-for-benefit swaps between buyers and suppliers.
-In this model, buyers help unlock supplier bank financing in exchange for information on sustainability.
+In this model, buyers help unlock bank financing for suppliers in exchange for information on sustainability.

 Practical Guide to Transparency in Procurement cover